pgeu/pgeu-system/docs/confreg/registrations.md

 2. Go to the transfer page, and pick the registrations to transfer to and from.
 3. Validate the steps shown, and confirm the transfer.
+4. If an invoice is wanted, fill in all the invoice details.
+In this case the registration is "locked" (soft-lock, bad things can still be done by the administrator and are expected not to be done) and an invoice is created.
+Once this invoice is paid, the transfer is automatically completed.

 When transferring a registration, both the "source" and "destination" attendees will receive an email telling them about the transfer once